peroje1/credit_risk/README.md

 - When the pipeline finishes, the app container will exit.

--	To inspect the database run inside the docker: docker exec -it <container_name> mysql -u risk_user -p credit_risk (Password: StrongPass123!)
-Also change the <container_name> in the name of the db.
+-	To inspect the database run inside the docker:  docker exec -it credit_risk mysql -u risk_user -p credit_risk (Password: StrongPass123!)
 From here SQL commands can be used to inspect the database.

 # Manual: